 Bachelors of Science (BS)

 In this thesis, I investigate several phenomena that affect the polarization of the cosmic microwave background (CMB).
 First, I examine what effects a hypothetical axion-photon coupling would have on the CMB polarization.
 I found that axion-photon coupling affects the polarization pattern, but alone is not enough to create B modes from E modes.
 I also investigate whether Faraday Rotation could rotate an E mode polarization state into a B mode, thereby mimicking a signature of primordial gravity waves.

 Zoghby, Christopher G., "Production of B Modes in the CMB from Physics Beyond the Standard Model" (2015).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 193.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 License.